 Testing the Phone Number Click Tracking Event

+Let’s go to Real-time → Events.
 The Event Label will just be a slash because it’s triggered on the homepage.

-Now, the only thing that’s left to do is to check the negatives so that the Tag doesn’t fire when you don’t want it to fire.
+We’ll also check the negatives so that the Tag doesn’t fire when you don’t want it to fire.

 We can thus say that our phone call tracking event is working fine in Google Analytics.

 Creating a Google Ads Tag for Phone Number Click Tracking